 “The idea may be ridiculous,” Stark jokes, “but it is also firmly rooted in over 100 years of federal tax law.”
 He points out that both conservative and liberal states allow deductions for charitable donations, albeit for different purposes.
 “My view is that if South Carolina and Alabama can use this tax strategy to fund private school vouchers, then California and New York can and should use the same strategy to help fund public schools.”

-Meanwhile, Stark hopes to use the conversation to challenge what he views as a counterproductive narrative: taxes are bad, and private philanthropy is good.
+Stark believes it is a virtual certainty that individual states will sue to challenge IRS regulations that implement the new tax law.
+Meanwhile, he hopes to use the conversation to challenge what he views as a counterproductive narrative: taxes are bad, and private philanthropy is good.

 In a new paper, Stark is exploring what he calls “the cognate nature of taxation and charitable giving,” drawing on history, economics, and even neuroscience to show how the two forms of contributions are more alike than our laws admit.
 “The contributions we make to fund public goods, whether through taxes or gifts, are essentially doing the same thing,” he says, “and they’re equally deserving of our collective support and admiration.”